 Committee members are covered if injured whilst undertaking duties relating to their role in the Committee.
-The Volunteer Attendance Register must be completed by each volunteer for every meeting and activity they are involved in.
-The Volunteer Tool & Protective Equipment Register must also be completed when activities requiring the use of tools and personal protective equipment are used.
-(Refer to Appendix 10 and 11 for samples).
+The Volunteer Attendance Register (Attachment 9) must be completed by each volunteer for every meeting and activity they are involved in.
+The Volunteer Tool & Protective Equipment Register (Attachment 10) must also be completed when activities requiring the use of tools and personal protective equipment are used.